-Learning how to shield the ball in soccer is an important free kickpossess and it can have different uses depending on what the soccer situation is.
+Learning how to shield the ball in soccer is an important skill to possess and it can have different uses depending on what the soccer situation is.

 Regardless of the situation, the technique of shielding the ball will always have the same fundamentals.

 Here are some different situations that player will shield the ball from an opposing player in soccer:

-- A striker acting as a target man to hold up play against a defender so they can bring their teammates into the attack.
+- A striker acts as a target man to hold up play against a defender so they can bring their teammates into the attack.

-- If you are protecting the ball in the corner to either waste time or buy some time for a teammate to support you.
+- If you are protecting the ball in the corner either waste time or buy some time for a teammate to support you.

 - A player who is trying to let the ball roll out of play from an over-hit pass from an opposition player.

-- To block the run of an attacker who is through on goal so you keeper can come out and collect the ball.
+- To block the run of an attacker who is through on goal so your keeper can come out and collect the ball.

 Download these drills at the bottom of the page

 7 Coaching points to successfully shield the soccer ball

 1. Protect the ball by placing your body between the defender